benbrastmckie/ModalHistory/README.md

 The seminar will be divided into the four modules indicated below.
 Readings will be arranged chronologically where primary readings for each week will be in **bold**.
-All readings will be accessible on the [private repository](https://github.com/benbrastmckie/ModalHistoryPrivate) for the seminar.
+All weekly readings will be accessible on the [private repository](https://github.com/benbrastmckie/ModalHistoryPrivate) for the seminar.
 Some readings may be subject to change.

 Students taking the course for credit may choose between the _formal track_ which fulfills the logic requirement and the _historical track_ which does not.